Busayoilesanmi/LITA_Capstone_Project/README.md

 #### Key Features of Microsoft Excel:
 ---
 * Spreadsheets and Tables: Excel organizes data in a grid of rows and columns, where each cell can hold text, numbers, or formulas.
 You can create tables, sort and filter data, and apply different formats.

 * Data Visualization: Excel offers charts, graphs, and conditional formatting to help users visualize data trends and patterns.
-From bar charts to scatter plots, Excel provides many ways to represent data visually.
+From bar charts to scatter plots, Excel provides manyways to represent data visually.

 * PivotTables and PivotCharts: These tools allow you to summarize large datasets by aggregating, filtering, and organizing data into meaningful reports.